MicrosoftDocs/xamarin-docs/docs/ios/user-interface/designer/ios-designable-controls-walkthrough.md

 ms.date: 03/22/2017
 ---

-# Walkthrough - Using Custom Controls with the Xamarin Designer for iOS
+# Using Custom Controls with the iOS Designer

-_This article provides a step-by-step walkthrough showing how to create a custom control and use it in the Xamarin Designer for iOS.
-It shows how to make a control available in the designer’s Toolbox so it can be drag/dropped onto a view.
-Additionally, it shows how to implement a control so it renders properly at design time and runtime, as well as how to create properties that can be set at design time._

 ## Requirements